Dody06/Dody06/Home.md

 ➡️ **I've entered the code and it's not working, what should I do?**

 Make sure that the time on your device is correct.
 Sync with a mobile network if possible for better accuracy.
+Open [time.is](https://time.is) on your device to check the accuracy.
+A difference of more than a few seconds may cause invalid codes to be generated.

+➡️ **Authenticator Pro does not work with Facebook, PayPal, etc...**

+Yes it does, the issue is most certainly a problem with the time on your device.
+See above.

 ➡️ **Why doesn't Google Drive, OneDrive, Dropbox, etc... appear in the auto-backup storage location list?**